 Another Texas Health Resources hospital, Texas Health Harris Methodist Hospital Cleburne, was one of the first hospitals in the state of Texas to offer the gas to moms, starting in 2014.
 Texas Health Presbyterian Hospital Dallas and Texas Health Harris Methodist Hospital Stephenville have also started offering this option.

-At Texas Health, we’ve welcomed more babies each year than any other system in North Texas.
+Texas Health, has welcomed more babies each year than any other system in North Texas.
 So when you’re ready to be a mom, you can expect more of your maternity care.
-From caring for natural to high-risk pregnancies to providing courses in breastfeeding and car seat installation, we’re here for you and your little one.
+From caring for natural to high-risk pregnancies to providing courses in breastfeeding and car seat installation, Texas Health is here for you and your little one.
 Learn more by calling 1-877-THR-Well or visiting TexasHealth.org/Moms.